-Specifically on the travel front, Roxanne has been on 46 cruises with 362 days at sea visiting XX countries.
+Specifically on the travel front, Roxanne has been on 56 cruises with 362 days at sea visiting 42 countries.
 Joining Expedia CruiseShipCenters in 2005, Roxanne was one of the initial consultants at the Brooklin Store, influencing the growth and development of the team.
 In 2010, Roxanne took on the role of Cruise Sales Manager and has grown the team to 33 members with her recruitment, training and ongoing coaching and proudly acknowledges the teams success of being in the top 10% of centers across the country.
-As she says Brooklin Rocks!
+In 2017, Roxanne decided to retire from her management role to spend time wintering in Florida where she continues to work with our group and the rest of her client base.

 My goal is simply to organize and offer for all breeders the tools to help educate and become a strong team for the betterment of our breeds and make decisions on research and facts and not hearsay and gossip.
 My strong background in Customer Service for 20 years, and background with cruising, while working with Expedia Cruiseshipcenters , also working with various breeds within the Sporting Group in field, obedience, conformation, therapy work etc., give my experience a complete package.
 My personal passion is being a caregiver with Seniors and Rescue Dogs.
 Being a Foster Mom for many years with "Tiny Paws" has given me a completed picture of what pet enthusiasts need.